wf-TRs/REDatlas/README.md

 > Indhu Shree Rajan Babu, Readman Chiu, Ben Weisburd, Iris Caglayan, Heidi L. Rehm, Inanc Birol, Jan M. Friedman.
 Population-Level Characterization of Disease-Associated Tandem Repeat Loci in Long-Read Diploid Assemblies: Integrating Genotype, Sequence, Phylogenetic, and Local Ancestry Analyses, and Linkage Disequilibrium Structure.

+## Contributing

+We welcome contributions to REDatlas!
+If you encounter any issues or have suggestions for improvements, please open a GitHub issue.

 ## Contact

-For issues or contributions, open a GitHub issue or contact: Indhu Shree Rajan Babu - [indhu.babu@bcchr.ca](mailto\:indhu.babu@bcchr.ca)
+For collaborations or other inquiries, you can reach out to:
+**Indhu Shree Rajan Babu** — [indhu.babu@bcchr.ca](mailto:indhu.babu@bcchr.ca)